CloudScope¶

 End User

-Install the desktop app, open the web app, load data, run analysis, inspect images, and export results.
+Install the desktop app, open the web app, load data, run analysis, visualize images, and export results.

 -